tsnellgrove/dark_castle3/doc/to_do.md

 			- TBD: should obj.full_name be de-captialized?
 		- TBD: implement full set of cardinal directions
 		- TBD: implement 'jump'
+		- TBD: turn lantern into actual light
+			- IDEA: once an item, perhaps Landtern should be found on shelf (it's from Willy after all)
+			- IDEA: see thoughts on light in to-do notes below
 - TBD: clean up cleesh static_gbl, clean-up game_static_gbl
 - TBD: search on obj nouns and ensure always capitalized (???)